-There is shuttle between the towns of Mullen and Wallace for resupply.
+There may be shuttle or bus service between the towns of Mullen and Wallace for resupply.

-National Forest Development Roads, NFDR, differ from Forest Service Roads and are considered non-motorized and are used for hiking,
+National Forest Development Roads, NFDR, differ from Forest Service Roads and may not be maintained, may be suitable only for non-motorized traffic,

 nature trips, horse travel, and snowshoeing and are best used from March until October.
-This distinction is not always clear and therefore this map has errors.
+This distinction is not always clear and therefore this map may have errors.

 Some NFDR's are passible in high clearance vehicles.
 During any season, anyone traveling such roads in any vehicle should carry self-rescue equipment such as: rope,

 saws, chains, shovels, buckets; as well as extra clothing, food, and water.
-NO CELL SERVICE.
+EXPECT NO CELL SERVICE.